I. Installation

 Imports

 When using other frameworks 'import hell' quickly appears.
 To prevent this bothersome problem we propose that you always import all of Yacana's modules and when finished developing let the IDE remove the unused imports.
 Unused imports generally appear grayed.
-Thus we recommend that you prepend these imports in all your files and clean them later.
+Thus, we recommend that you prepend these imports in all your files and clean them later.
 This way the IDE will have auto-completion available and will help you develop 10 times faster.

-from yacana import OllamaAgent, OpenAiAgent, GenericAgent, Task, Tool, Message, GenericMessage, MessageRole, GroupSolve, EndChat, EndChatMode, OllamaModelSettings, OpenAiModelSettings, LoggerManager, ToolError, MaxToolErrorIter
+from yacana import OllamaAgent, OpenAiAgent, GenericAgent, Task, Tool, ToolType, Message, GenericMessage, MessageRole, GroupSolve, EndChat, EndChatMode, OllamaModelSettings, OpenAiModelSettings, LoggerManager, ToolError, MaxToolErrorIter

 Pagination